ihababdelkareem/crawler/README.md

 - Multiple threads attempting to check and mark the same URL to be explored next, which is why a lock is used in the repository.
 - Multiple threads attempting to log statements at the same time, leading in unexpected std-out behaviour or intertwined log statements, which is also handled by a lock.

+### Termination
+As more and more URLs are being explored from the threads, new URLs are enqueued at a high rate to be explored next.
+Theoritically, the program terminates once all previously added URLs have been picked up from the queue and processed.
+The queue can be polled by the main thread to check whenever this happens.
+Once this is established, a `Poisin Pill`/`Termination Singal` is sent to all of the threads to indicate that their crawling is over.

 ## Running the Project
 To run the crawler or tests, first ensure that you have Python3 (3.6+ recommended) on your machine.
 After which you may install the required dependnecies from `requirements.txt` by running `pip3 install requirements.txt`
 ### Crawler